Skip to main content

-The DevOps culture has been growing by leaps and bounds in the speed-driven digital world.
+The DevOps culture has been growing rapidly in the speed-driven digital world.

 The global DevOps market generated USD 3.36 billion in 2017 and is expected to attain USD 9.40 billion by 2023, with a CAGR of 18.7% from 2017 to 2023.

-More organizations are turning to the new collaborative culture to achieve a competitive edge in the digital age.
+More organizations are embracing the new collaborative culture to gain a competitive edge in the digital age.

 DevOps adoption has promoted a flexible environment, facilitating a new form of team collaboration and causing an overall cultural transformation within the organization.